 Monday, September 18th, 2023Poor indoor air quality (IAQ) often manifests as excessive airborne dust, unexplained flu-like symptoms, or a decrease in your indoor comfort level.
 It’s best to improve your air quality fast before it leaves a lasting impact on your home.
 Here are a few of the most common consequences of dealing with unhealthy air quality in Naples, FL.

 The more contaminants in the air, the faster your air filters become dirty.
 If your filter gets clogged, it makes it harder for the HVAC system to pull in enough air.
 This can increase your energy bills and lead to a lack of HVAC efficiency.
+Signing up for home service agreements can help you stay ahead of these issues through regular inspections and maintenance.

 While your filter can easily collect larger debris from the air, other small contaminants can still accumulate on critical components of your HVAC system.
 Grime could begin to coat your motors, compressor, fan blades, and lining of your ductwork.
 In addition to increasing your need for HVAC maintenance and repairs, you may eventually have to deal with a premature replacement.